 If you’re a runner like me — or any type of athlete — you know that after a hard workout, you need to refuel.
 This past fall I ran the beautiful Big Sur Half Marathon, and after the race I made what has become my traditional post-race meal: “Tofuevos Rancheros.”

 These measurements aren’t set in stone, so you can adjust to your liking.

 - When the peppers and mushrooms are tender, add the crumbled tofu.
-Make sure to get firm but water-packed, not vacuum-sealed, tofu.
+Make sure to get firm but water-packed, not vacuum-sealed, tofu, and pat the tofu dry.
 This helps achieve the egg-y texture.
 Once the tofu is in, stir and add the coriander, cumin, turmeric, cayenne, salt and pepper.
 I said a “pinch” of cayenne but you can add more, depending on your spice-tolerance.
 Stir all of these in, just until the tofu is heated.

 That’s it!
 Assemble however you prefer — I like to put the tofu and beans/soyrizo on a warm tortilla, then top with a dollop of guacamole and some salsa.
 This is a quick, yummy meal with lots of protein and vitamins: a perfect post-race (or post-workout, or post…-sleeping) brunch.